 The first step in priming wood is to sand the surface.
 The sanding process will help the primer to adhere to the wood.
 Before starting, wipe the sanded surface with a clean cloth to remove dust particles left behind.
-Valspar® Bare Wood Primer seals wood and reduces the number of paint coats needed.
+Valspar® All-Weather Exterior Primer Sealer seals wood and reduces the number of paint coats needed.

 Some painters lightly scuff the primer with sand paper before applying paint to heighten the adhesion.
 This isn't a necessary step, but is one that's highly recommended by professional painters and woodworkers.